ashdevelops/ashdevelops/README.md

 # ashdevelops

-I'm a full stack engineer working primarily with C#, PHP, and TypeScript.
+I'm ash, a full stack engineer working primarily with C#, PHP, Go and TypeScript.

 ---